Back to The Counterfeit

 Catholic principle of reparation

 Hope does not mean optimism about institutions, personalities, or timelines.
-In a crisis, those forms of confidence can collapse quickly.
+In a crisis, those forms of confidence collapse quickly.
 Supernatural hope rests on Christ, on His promises, on the of , and on the certainty that error will not triumph forever.

 That is why hope can remain alive even when externals are poor.
 A small may have little money, little influence, and little earthly reassurance, yet still possess more real hope than a large compromise structure resting on contradiction.
 The object of Christian hope is not the preservation of our preferred arrangement.
 It is the triumph of Christ and the salvation of souls.